Summary: Should I Lease or Buy My Next Car?

 If you know that you like driving newer cars, you want minimal hassle for vehicle maintenance, and you have stable cash flow, leasing is the better choice.

-When it’s better to buy
+When is it better to buy?

 In the long run, the cheapest way to drive is to buy a car and keep it until the repairs are no longer economical.
 A vehicle loses value much more rapidly in its first few years of life, and these are the years that a lease comprises.
 If you are always leasing, then you will always be paying for the first 3 to 5 years of depreciation of a vehicle.